ltfschoen/justopensource/README.md

 ##### Example Potential Future Impact through Web3 Adoption by Web3 open-source academic researchers

-Whilst not the focus of this academic research grant, our academic research findings could drive future academic research/analysis to explore theory associated with ways to drive the most Web3 adoption across other focus areas such as:
+Whilst not the focus of this academic research grant, our academic research findings could drive future academic research/analysis to explore theory associated with ways to drive the most Web3 adoption across other focus areas and associated categories, such as:

 * Economic theory
 	* Investigate the incentivization impact of different token systems and financial structures that are owned and managed by on-chain collectives to steer entities toward alignment and compliance with their manifestos